List of legal entity types by country: Saudi Arabia

 Saudi Arabia's new Companies Law modernized company forms and introduced the Simplified Joint Stock Company to support startups and VC activity.

 United Arab Emirates

 The UAE's Federal Decree-Law No. 32 of 2021 governs company types.
-Since 2021 reforms, onshore “mainland” companies in many sectors may be 100% foreign-owned.
+Since 2021 reforms, onshore "mainland" companies in many sectors may be 100% foreign-owned.

-In UAE Free Zones, a Free Zone Establishment (FZE) or Free Zone Company (FZC) is a limited liability company governed by the rules and regulations of the relevant zone in which it is established.
+In UAE Free Zones, a Free Zone Establishment (FZE) or Free Zone Company (FZC) is a limited liability company governed by the rules and regulations of the free zone in which it is established.